deepin-community/python-aiohttp/docs/client_reference.rst

       A :ref:`coroutine<coroutine>` that calls :meth:`receive_str` and loads the JSON string to a Python dict.

-      :param callable loads: any :term:`callable` that accepts :class:`str` and returns :class:`dict`
+      :param collections.abc.Callable loads: any :term:`callable` that accepts :class:`str` and returns :class:`dict`
                               with parsed JSON (:func:`json.loads` by
                               default).